Baked Parmesan Squash: So Easy You Won’t Need a Recipe

 slicing vegetables with mandolinPin

-Mandolines are quicker than a knife for most people (and me)….but a little dangerous if you don’t pay attention.
+For most people (and me), mandolines are quicker than knives, but they can be a little dangerous if you don’t pay attention.
 Be careful!

 Sprinkle with salt, freshly grated black pepper, and grated Parmesan cheese.